Pics Gallery

 This is my favourite guitar,.. a Takamine 12-string.

-presents me with the one he is making for me!
-Actually, I shall still use this one for writing songs as long as I can
+never found anything else that works on it as well.
+Actually, I still use this one for writing songs as long as I can

 still get new sets of frets to stay in the neck,.. it's on it's fourth set right now.
 I guess it's a kind of love affair,